 But if silk is scarce, you can’t go wrong with a cotton mask.
 The light, breathable fabric will let air circulate easier in your mask and help reduce sweat and oil production.

-There are multiple maskne treatments to try, here are just a few:
+There are multiple tips for how to treat mask acne, here are just a few: